-Employment of geoscientists is projected to grow 6 percent from 2018 to 2028, as fast as the average for all occupations.
+Employment of geoscientists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
 The need for energy, environmental protection, and responsible land and resource management is projected to spur demand for geoscientists.
-Employment of geoscientists in the professional, scientific, and technical services industry, where most of them work, is projected to increase modestly.
-This growth will offset smaller losses in the mining, quarrying, and oil and gas extraction industry, the second-largest employer of geoscientists.
+Employment of geoscientists in the professional, scientific, and technical services industry, where most of them work, is projected to rise modestly.
+This increase will offset slower growth in the mining, quarrying, and oil and gas extraction industry, the second-largest employer of geoscientists.
 Geoscientists will be involved in discovering and developing sites for alternative energies, such as geothermal energy and wind energy.
 For example, geothermal energy plants must be located near sufficient hot ground water, and one task for geoscientists would be evaluating if the site is suitable.Read More

 Gray states indicate no data available